 “We have a fundamental obligation to Puerto Rico to respond to a hurricane there the way we would anywhere in the country,” Rubio stated.
 Not only did the Senator deploy staff to the island to assist federal and local officials with the island’s recovery efforts, Rubio’s regional staff also provided assistance to displaced Puerto Ricans facing uncertainty over housing and other recovery aid following Hurricane Maria.

-A full timeline of Rubio's actions to protect our fellow citizens on the island following Hurricane Maria and in support of those Puerto Ricans who benefited from the Transitional Sheltering Assistance (TSA) can be found here.
+A full timeline of Rubio's actions to protect our fellow citizens on the island following Hurricane Maria and in support of those Puerto Ricans who found relief through the Transitional Sheltering Assistance (TSA) program can be found here.

 Legislative Initiatives in Support of Puerto Rico

-As a member of the Senate Committee on Appropriations, Rubio secured much-needed disaster relief funds for Puerto Rico in the 2018 budget deal.
-The appropriated funds included money for Medicaid, infrastructure, hospitals, community health centers and electrical grid work repair.
+In 2018, as a member of the Senate Committee on Appropriations, Rubio secured much-needed disaster relief funds for Puerto Rico.
+The appropriated funds included money for Medicaid, infrastructure, hospitals, community health centers and vital electrical grid work repair.
 Later that year, several of Rubio’s provisions related to Puerto Rico, which sought to ensure fair treatment for American homeowners and protect investors in American territories, became law.

 As a co-leader of the Child Tax Credit Equity for Puerto Rico Act of 2019, Rubio joined a bipartisan initiative to correct a long-standing discrepancy in the federal tax code that denies Puerto Rican families with one or two children access to a tax benefit they would otherwise be entitled to if they lived on the U.S. mainland.

 Most recently, President Biden signed Rubio’s co-led legislation into law, the Puerto Rico Recovery Accuracy in Disclosures Act of 2021 (PRRADA).
-Introduced as a measure to bring about more transparency for our fellow Americans, PRRADA requires robust disclosures from the Puerto Rico Financial Oversight and Management Board’s advisers and consultants, closing a loophole in the existing law.
-The bill would require vendors to disclose their relationships and potential conflicts of interests, guaranteeing that our fellow Americans on the island have the same transparency and disclosure practices required by law in U.S. mainland bankruptcies.
+Introduced as a measure to bring about more transparency for our fellow Americans, PRRADA requires robust disclosures from the Puerto Rico Financial Oversight and Management Board’s advisers and consultants, closing a loophole in existing law.
+The law now requires vendors to disclose their relationships and potential conflicts of interests, guaranteeing that our fellow Americans on the island have the same transparency and disclosure practices required by U.S. law in the mainland.

 Helping Puerto Rican Small Biz amid COVID-19 and the Future of the island’s Pharmaceutical Industry

-Former Congressional Budget Office (CBO) Director Douglas Holtz-Eakin called PPP “the single most effective fiscal policy ever undertaken by the United States Government.”
-CBO analysis found that the PPP was “projected to quicken the pace of the recovery by limiting the number of business closures and preserving relationships between employees and employers” and alone increased GDP by a nearly a whole percentage point.
+Congressional Budget Office analysis found that the PPP was “projected to quicken the pace of the recovery by limiting the number of business closures and preserving relationships between employees and employers” and alone increased GDP by a nearly a whole percentage point.
 In Florida alone, the program supported more than 6.1 million jobs and pumped $50 billion into the economy.

 Even before the coronavirus pandemic, Rubio used his position on the Small Business Committee to ensure small businesses could not only survive in the global economy, but also thrive.

-That is why Rubio introduced the SBA Reauthorization and Improvement Act -- the first comprehensive reauthorization of the Small Business Act in nearly two decades -- which would modernize and streamline programs at the SBA.
-The landmark legislative package was designed to ensure America’s small businesses are able to compete in the face of geopolitical threats from countries like China by aligning SBA’s programs with 21st-century technology and solutions.
+In 2019, Rubio introduced the SBA Reauthorization and Improvement Act — the first comprehensive reauthorization of the Small Business Act in nearly two decades — which would modernize and streamline programs at the SBA.
+The landmark legislative package was designed to ensure America’s small businesses are able to compete in the face of geopolitical threats from countries like China by aligning the SBA’s programs with 21st-century technology and solutions.
 Rubio also worked to ensure small businesses and the SBA have the cybersecurity infrastructure needed to protect their data and intellectual property from hackers and foreign operatives, and he worked to provide small businesses with access to capital to spur innovation and support new startups.

-Throughout his two terms, Rubio has been a fierce advocate for small businesses in Florida attempting to recover from natural disasters, fought against the draconian overregulation of America’s small businesses, and secured passage of critical legislation to spur investment in Florida and strengthen the Main Street economy.
+Throughout his two terms, Rubio has fiercely advocated for small businesses in Florida attempting to recover from natural disasters, fought against the draconian overregulation of America’s small businesses, and secured passage of critical legislation to spur investment in Florida and strengthen the Main Street economy.
 He will continue to stand alongside small businesses for as long as he is in office.

 From passing landmark legislation to assisting veterans with benefit questions, Senator Marco Rubio and his team are ready to assist our veterans and their families.

 Throughout his time in the Senate, Rubio has fought to ensure our veterans are welcomed in the workforce when they return home.
-In 2014, he made it easier for veterans to become certified mariners and be hired in the maritime industry.
+In 2014, he made it easier for veterans to become certified mariners.
 And in 2020, Rubio’s Supporting Veterans in STEM Careers Act became law, assisting veterans re-entering the workforce by directing the National Science Foundation to encourage veterans to pursue careers in Science, Technology, Engineering, and Math (STEM).

 Rubio’s award-winning constituent services team has also helped countless veterans as they navigate the process of securing benefits to which they are rightly entitled.
-For example, in 2019 a homeless veteran in Orlando was denied assistance due to a bureaucratic error.
-The veteran contacted Rubio’s office, which was able to help confirm his homeless status to the Veterans Administration, which made the housing program available.
+For example, in 2019, a homeless veteran in Orlando was denied assistance due to a bureaucratic error.
+The veteran contacted Rubio’s office.
+Staff members confirmed his homeless status to the VA, which made the housing program in question available.
 He was able to move into an apartment on Veterans Day weekend.

 Senator Rubio recognizes that events in our Hemisphere affect not only Floridians, but also our nation as a whole.
-During his tenure in the U.S. Senate, Rubio has passed multiple laws in support of a more safe, secure, and democratic region and has influenced critical foreign policy decisions.
-Rubio, as Chairman of the Senate Foreign Relations’ Subcommittee on Western Hemisphere Transnational Crime, Civilian Security, Democracy, Human Rights, and Global Women’s Issues, is a respected voice on U.S. foreign policies toward Latin America and the Caribbean and is committed to promoting American values and principles abroad.
+During his tenure in the U.S. Senate, Rubio has passed multiple laws in support of a more safe, secure, and democratic region and has been influential in key foreign policy decisions.
+Rubio, as Ranking Member of the Senate Foreign Relations’ Subcommittee on Western Hemisphere Transnational Crime, Civilian Security, Democracy, Human Rights, and Global Women’s Issues, is a respected voice for U.S. foreign policy and is committed to promoting American values and principles abroad.
 Through the introduction of his bipartisan Western Hemisphere Security Strategic Act, Rubio seeks to enhance U.S. engagement in our region at a time when authoritarian regimes, and transnational criminal organizations pose a direct threat to our national security and regional stability.

-Having worked closely with the Trump Administration, Rubio was a key policy architect in reversing President Obama’s misaligned appeasement toward the Cuban dictatorship.
-Rubio’s Cuban Military Transparency Act was the basis for key presidential executive actions to prevent financial transactions that compensate the Cuban military, and associated entities, such as the regime’s Armed Forces Business Enterprises Group (GAESA).
+Working closely with the Trump Administration, Rubio was a key policy architect in reversing President Obama’s appeasement of the oppressive and tyrannical regime in Cuba.
+Rubio’s Cuban Military Transparency Act of 2015 was the basis for key presidential executive actions to prevent financial transactions that compensate the Cuban military, and associated entities, such as the regime’s Armed Forces Business Enterprises Group (GAESA).

 By supporting initiatives that advance prosperity, security, and international development, Rubio has advocated for transparent institutions that uphold the rule of law, defend human rights, and promote regional stability.
-As a strong defender of our nation’s fight against human trafficking, transnational organized crime, and narco-trafficking, Rubio is committed to combating threats in our hemisphere that impact Floridians and American families.
+As a strong advocate against human trafficking, transnational organized crime, and narco-trafficking, Rubio is committed to combating threats in our hemisphere that impact Floridians and American families.

-Rubio’s Central American Women and Children Protection Act of 2019 is a comprehensive and bipartisan bill that seeks to strengthen judicial systems in the Northern Triangle to decrease and deter violence against women and children and expand safe access of female and child survivors of violence to adequate, appropriate, and coordinated support services.
+Rubio’s Central American Women and Children Protection Act is a comprehensive and bipartisan bill that seeks to strengthen judicial systems in the Northern Triangle to decrease and deter violence against women and children and expand safe access of female and child survivors of violence to adequate, appropriate, and coordinated support services.

-Rubio’s successful advocacy in support of the Extension of the Caribbean Basin Economic Recovery Act (P.L.
-116-164), introduced by former Senator Johnny Isakson (R-GA), led to the extension of duty-free access for certain textile goods from 23 Caribbean countries that are made with U.S. yarns, fabrics, and threads until 2030.
+In 2020, Senator Rubio led the reauthorization of the Extension of the Caribbean Basin Economic Recovery Act, which extended duty-free access to certain textile goods from 23 Caribbean countries made with U.S. yarns, fabrics, and threads until 2030.
 Trade is a key component of the region’s developing economy.
-By passing this bill, Congress promoted the exportation of U.S. materials and strengthened our bilateral relations with allies and partners in the Caribbean.
+By passing this bill, Congress promoted U.S. exports and strengthened our bilateral relations with allies and partners in the Caribbean.

-As a member of the Senate Committee on Appropriations, key funds were secured to promote security assistance in Colombia, developmental assistance in Haiti, democracy programs in support of civil society in Cuba and Nicaragua, U.S. Strategy for Engagement in Central America, and development assistance throughout the Western Hemisphere.
+As a member of the Senate Committee on Appropriations, Rubio has secured key funding to promote security assistance in Colombia, developmental assistance in Haiti, democracy programs in support of civil society in Cuba and Nicaragua, U.S. Strategy for Engagement in Central America, and development assistance throughout the Western Hemisphere.